 Tulip trees grow flowers in the spring that produce fruit in the fall.
 The fruit is a grouping of samaras–winged seeds–in a cone-like structure.
 These winged seeds produce tulip trees in the wild.
 If you harvest the fruit in the fall, you can plant them and grow them into trees.
 This is one type of tulip tree propagation.

 Pick the fruit after the samaras turn a beige color.
 If you wait too long, the seeds will separate for natural dispersal, making harvest more difficult.

-If you want to start growing tulip tree from seeds, place the samaras in a dry area for a few days to help the seeds separate from the fruit.
-If you don’t want to plant them immediately, you can store the seeds in air tight containers in the refrigerator to use for tulip tree propagation down the road.
+If you want to start growing tulip trees from seeds, place the samaras in a dry area for a few days to help the seeds separate from the fruit.
+If you don’t want to plant them immediately, you can store the seeds in air-tight containers in the refrigerator to use for tulip tree propagation down the road.

-Also, when growing tulip tree from seeds, stratify the seeds for 60 to 90 days in a moist, cold place.
+Also, when growing tulip trees from seeds, stratify the seeds for 60 to 90 days in a moist, cold place.
 After that, plant them in small containers.

 How to Propagate a Tulip Tree from Cuttings

 You can also grow tulip trees from tulip tree cuttings.
-You’ll want to take the tulip tree cuttings in the fall, selecting branches 18 inches or longer.
+You’ll want to take the tulip tree cuttings in the fall, selecting branches 18 inches (46 cm.) or longer.

 Cut the branch just outside of the swollen area where it attaches to the tree.
 Place the cutting in a bucket of water with rooting hormone added, per package directions.